-Animal abuse has a strong connection to domestic violence.
+Animal Abuse Facts that might Surprise You.
+These are the Animal Abuse Statistics of 2021: Animal abuse has a strong connection to domestic violence.
 Recent research has shown that a lot of animal abusers use pets, such as cats and dogs as hock to manipulate people.
 Animals become pawns in their manipulation game, using them as things to keep them from leaving the relationship or even to keep them to report abuse.
 This is very disturbing, but we need to attack the problem as it is, and for a matter of fact it is a heavy-duty problem.
-Animal abuse needs to be tackled, so let's review some facts to get things straight.
+Animal abuse needs to be tackled, so let's learn about: Animal Cruelty and Abuse: Facts and Stats You Need to Know.

 Every time we think of animal cruelty we imagine a little dog chained up outside a house in the cold without any food or some dogfight ring where dogs are raised to attack and kill other dogs on a regular basis.
 But the truth is there are millions of animals being abused, in various ways.
 Sometimes it is a deliberate answer and sometimes people only do it because of ignorance.
 Animal cruelty is a concept that hasn't been around for long.
 I like to think that we came up with it as a society because we became more aware of how are we treating animals around us.